ahuacate/pve-host/README.md

 # 1. Preparing your Hardware

 PVE hosts can be built using any x86 hardware with a few conditions.
-Always use Intel NIC devices (clones seem to be okay too) .
+Always use Intel NIC devices (clones seem to be okay too).
 And only use enterprise grade SSD drives when creating ZFS Cache builds.

 In this guide you have the option to configure a PVE host which also serves as a backend ZFS file server with optional SSD cache.
 PVE has inbuilt ZFS to create Raid-Z storage tanks featuring as many disks as you like.
-You can read about our containerized NAS solution here which uses a PVE Ubuntu CT as the frontend.
+You can read about our containerized NAS solution [here](https://github.com/ahuacate/pve-zfs-nas) which uses a PVE Ubuntu CT as the frontend.

-Also a primary PVE host build option, for hardware with 3x or more Intel NICs, is to configure for pfSense.
+We also have a primary PVE host build option, for hardware with 3x or more Intel NICs, for pfSense.
 With pfSense your can create OpenVPN Gateways, HAProxy servers and more using multiple NICs and VLANs.
 Our pfSense setup requires L2/L3 switches uses VLANs.

 Secondary PVE hosts require only a 1x NIC.
 A minimum of two secondary PVE hosts is needed to form a quorum in the event a PVE host fails.
 Note: The downside is when your primary PVE host goes offline then your PfSense services (i.e. OpenVPN, HAProxy) are also offline.

-Your PVE host hardware specifications will determined by your mainboard type.
+Your PVE host hardware specifications are determined by your mainboard type.

 **Primary Host Build - Type A** - Could serve as your PVE ZFS File Server (NAS)
 *  Quality Mainboard Hardware